Revisiting English, the Crazy Language

-There were not many articles ready for the paper’s first issue of the semester, a simple case of a slow news quarter.
+There were few articles ready for the paper’s first issue of the semester, a simple case of a slow news quarter.
 Apart from the conclusion of the student government election, new facilities opening up, and UIC’s debating team from Liberal Arts and Engineering departments hosting the Holy Cross of Davao College, the editorial team couldn’t dig deeper for newsworthy articles.
 That year’s Editor-in-Chief was Gwendoline Panes, a medical technology freshman, who was still getting around the nuances of university life, let alone get to know and manage veterans in the group.

 Upon the prodding of our moderator, Ms. Febes Collado, I was assigned a pool of stories to write, but nothing was inspiring enough until I stumbled across an article that had me scratching my head while trying to regurgitate its content and add a more humorous spin fit for our campus audience: folks fresh out of high school who are learning the ropes around college life, or my homies at the Annex campus who can spend their idle time with a slap-in-the-face realization: English is a crazy language.

-It would have been simple to make a singular object plural by adding “s” at the end, so atom becomes atoms, crayon becomes crayons, and hotel becomes hotels.
+It would have been simple to make a singular object plural by adding “s” at the end, so atom becomes atoms, crayon becomes crayons, and the hotel becomes hotels.
 But English makes it a little more interesting.
 Instead of tooths, it’s teeth, not foots but feet.
 But we can’t make multiples of booth as beeth, nor root as reet, as they revert back to the simple singular-plural transformation.
-Doers are often denoted with a prefix “er” so hiker hikes, batter bats, and worker works, but what exactly does a messenger, a hammer or a finger do?
+Doers are often denoted with a prefix “er” so hiker hikes, batter bats, and worker work, but what exactly does a messenger, a hammer or a finger do?

 We see a pattern: the plural of index is called indices, vertex as vertices, mediatrix as mediatrices, and appendix as appendices.
 But why we can’t apply the same thing to reflex, annex, and duplex?
 One Kleenex, two Kleenices?
 One moose, two meese?